Shopping in Ronda: A Charming Throwback to Simpler Times

 Calle Espinel: The Heart of Ronda’s Shopping District

 Locally known as La Bola, Calle Espinel is Ronda’s main pedestrian shopping street.
-It stretches for nearly a kilometer and is lined with fashion boutiques, shoe shops, toy stores, cafés, and discount outlets.
+It stretches for nearly a kilometer and is lined with fashion boutiques, shoe shops, toy stores, cafés, restaurants and discount outlets.
 This is the place to start your shopping journey.

 During local fiestas, La Bola transforms into a festive corridor with lights, bunting, and decorations, making it one of the best places to experience Ronda’s cultural celebrations.